codechenx/tv/README.md

 tv automatically detects column types and provides intelligent sorting.

-**Type Detection:** When loading data, tv analyzes each column to determine if it contains strings, numbers, or dates using a 90% confidence threshold.
+**Type Detection:** When loading data, ftv analyzes each column to determine if it contains strings, numbers, or dates using a 90% confidence threshold.

 **Manual Type Toggle:** Press `t` to cycle through types for the current column:
 - String → Number → Date → String